Issue

 Solution

-. if you change it to some absolute value like 10px / 10rem, you will see perfect squares.
+It is because you are giving margin in percentage here (margin: 11%;) to the Cell. if you change it to some absolute value like 10px / 10rem, you will see perfect squares.

-, your cells will try to shrink if it does not have enough space.
-Giving a margin in %
+Since, the default value of flex-shrink for your cells is 1, your cells will try to shrink if it does not have enough space.
+Giving a margin in % will then eat into your Cell's available space and hence Cell will then shrink.

-to your Cell, which will prevent your Cells from shrinking
+If you want to still keep margin in %, you can set flex-shrink: 0; to your Cell, which will prevent your Cells from shrinking

 Answered By - ALTHAF PJALEEL